 The Thank-You’s

-Thank your interviewer for taking out the time to interview you.
+Thank your interviewer for taking the time to interview you.
 In this email, express your gratitude to them for considering you suitable for this job and interview regardless of whether you get this job or not.

 Draw Strings From Your Interview

 In the thank you email, you must not miss out on defining your drive towards the company that you have interviewed for.
-It would be much more helpful if you happen to draw some strings from your interview to help the interviewer remember you.
+It would be much more helpful if you happened to draw some strings from your interview to help the interviewer remember you.
 Make your email interesting to read and share instances of what you talked about to grasp the attention of the interviewer through your email.

 The Loyalty